 Gopher plant (Euphorbia rigida) is a stunning ground cover that’s native to dry parts of the Mediterranean.
-Every spring, its whorls of green-gray leaves are topped with brilliant yellow-green flowers.
+In late winter to spring, its whorls of green-gray leaves are topped with brilliant yellow-green flowers.
+Here in Tucson, the flowers are one of the first signs of spring.

 When in bloom, these high-viz flowers are show-stoppers!
 There’s really nothing else like it in the southwest desert landscape.